 Students may receive credit for courses taken at another institution as either transfer or transient credit.
-The number of hours accepted as transfer and transient credit will be assessed on a case-by-case basis and in no instance may exceed 25% of the graduate degree or 30% or the professional degree.
+The number of hours accepted as transfer and transient credit will be assessed on a case-bycase basis and in no instance may exceed 25% of the graduate degree or 30% or the professional degree.
 The maximum allowed credit is 23 credit hours for the M.Div. degree, 11 credit hours for the M.A.C.M. degree, 12 hours for the M.T.S. degree, and 10 credit hours for the D.Min. degree.
-Credit for transfer or transient courses may be awarded under the following conditions: (1) courses for the theological core were taken at a school that is both ATS and regionally accredited; (2) the courses were master's level courses, applicable to a master's degree for the M.Div., M.A.C.M., or M.T.S. programs or doctoral level for the D.Min. program; (3) grades of at least B were received in the courses, (4) the courses fall within the maximum time limit for degree completion, and (5) the credits may not have been applied to a degree previously earned.
+Credit for transfer or transient courses may be awarded under the following conditions: (1) courses for the theological core were taken at a school that is accredited by the Association of Theological Schools (ATS) and accredited by an agency recognized by the U.S. Department of Education; (2) the courses were master's level courses, applicable to a master's degree for the M.Div., M.A.C.M., or M.T.S. programs or doctoral level for the D.Min. program; (3) grades of at least B were received in the courses, (4) the courses fall within the maximum time limit for degree completion, and (5) the credits may not have been applied to a degree previously earned.
 Transfer credit is monitored by the Associate Dean.
 Courses taken as cross-registration through ARCHE and ATA are included in the maximum allowed transfer credits.
 The MTS and DMIN Thesis requirements are not accepted as transfer credit.